stanfordmlgroup/ManyICL/README.md

 # ManyICL: Scaling In-Context Learning for Multimodal Foundation Models

 This repository contains implementation of [ManyICL](https://arxiv.org/abs/XXX).
+Prepare a dataframe, configure your API key, modify the prompt and just run it!

+Please note that this code repo is intended for research purpose, and might not be suitable for large-scale production.

 # Installation